hulianyuyy/DSTA-SLR/readme.md

 We provide the pretrained weight for our model on the WLASL2000 dataset to validate its performance in [./pretrained_models](./pretrained_models)

 ## Installation
 To install necessary packages, run this command.
-Note that this repo requires `cuda==12.1`
 ```bash
 pip install -r requirements.txt
 ```